04-07-08/STAR-Beat/README.md

 </div>

 ## Step 4: Comparision experiment
-In order to comprehensively verify the advancement and effectiveness of the STAR-Beat model in the detection of atrial fibrillation, four representative methods are carefully selected as baseline models for multi-dimensional comparison.
+In order to comprehensively verify the advancement and effectiveness of the STAR-Beat model in the detection of atrial fibrillation, four representative methods are carefully selected as baseline models for multi-dimensional comparison, and the performance on each model is shown in TABLE III.
 <div align="center">

 **TABLE III.
 THE EVALUATION RESULTS OF EACH MODEL ON THE TEST SET**